couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/appendix-release-notes.markdown

 * [SPY-151](http://www.couchbase.com/issues/browse/SPY-151): During shutdown, now all pending authentication threads are properly interrupted, fixing a potential issue where threads hang and applications are not terminated.
 * [SPY-148](http://www.couchbase.com/issues/browse/SPY-148): Listener worker threads are now only named when they are created, not when they are used.
-This fixes an issue where we rename the threads if a custom execturo is passed in.
+This fixes an issue where we rename the threads if a custom executor is passed in.

 ** Known Issues in 1.3.2 **